v47-io/jaffree/README.md

 - Async FFprobe execution, not just FFmpeg
 - Using the latest versions of all dependencies and plugins
 - Gradle instead of Maven
+- New code is written in Kotlin instead of Java for more robustness and better maintainability
 - JDK support starts at 11 (dropped support for Java 1.8)

 ## Compatibility

 Jaffree has been tested and verified to work with FFmpeg 4 until 6.
 It should also work with other versions but your mileage may vary.

+Tested to work on Windows, macOS (Intel & Apple Silicon), and Linux.

 ## Dependencies